GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 @fig:active_ssl:method:shift provides an example of a #doa map along with its shifted version.
 Of course, we have $tilde(M)_t = M_t$ as the current map does not need to be shifted.

-This correspond to the lines 12-16 of @algo:active_ssl:algo.
+This corresponds to the lines 12-16 of @algo:active_ssl:algo.
 The #fov parameter $L$ has to be chosen carefully.
 Its impact will be studied in a later section.